+Study of the Environment at Northwestern www.environment.northwestern.edu

-Environmental Science, Engineering, and Policy www.wcas.northwestern.edu/esep interdisciplinary understanding of the biological, chemical, and physical environment, the relations of humans to the environment, and the impacts of past, current, and possible future interventions.
-Although many aspects of environmental problems lie within the purview of the natural sciences and engineering, others are addressed in the social sciences and humanities.
-Effectively confronting environmental issues requires broad training and collaboration among experts in diverse fields.
-Environmental science students are prepared to tackle complex environmental problems in a rigorous way and with an appreciation of the related science, engineering, and policy issues.
+Study of the environment can be approached from the perspectives of science, engineering, and the interrelationship between society and nature.
+Some aspects of environmental problems lie within the purview of the natural sciences and engineering.
+Some are addressed in the social sciences and humanities.
+Effectively confronting many environmental issues requires broad training and collaboration among experts in diverse fields.
+Thus, environmental sciences students are prepared to tackle complex environmental problems in a rigorous way and with an appreciation of the related science, engineering, and policy issues.
 Similarly, environmental engineering involves an understanding of engineering analysis and design combined with an understanding of human use of and effects on the environment.
+Environmental policy and culture students engage in multidisciplinary study of the relationship between people and their natural surroundings from social sciences and humanities perspectives.
 The development and implementation of effective environmental policy require understanding of relevant aspects of human behavior, the natural world, and their interactions.